LakshyaDhingra/HiMyNameIs/README.md

-**Hi My Name Is..Lakshya Dhingra**
+# Hi My Name Is...

-CS Major
+LAKSHYA DHINGRA

-Participating in Hackathons
+## About

-Making Projects
+I am a CS Major, participating in Hackathons, making projects in languages like React, node.js, next.js, TypeScript, HTML, CSS & JS.
+Aiming to do something great.